 University can be very expensive.
 You know this.
 Did you also know there are ways to save money, though?
-Ways that most college students never even think about?
-We’re going to talk about four ways you can save money while at a university.
+In fact, ways that most college students never even think about?
+We’re going to talk about four ways you can save money in college.
 Start them as soon as you can, and you’ll save big bucks over the course of your college career.
-In fact, you can even start now before you head off to freshman year.
+In fact, you can even start now, before you head off to freshman year.

 Don’t Buy Your Books New

 For this piece of advice to work for you, you’re going to have to be very proactive on obtaining the books you need each semester.
 The books you need will be announced to the college bookstore well before the first day of class, so get a pencil and scratch sheet of paper and head on down there before the flash mob appears on the first day of school.
 If you go early, they might still be getting things ready, stocking shelves and organizing unopened boxes, etc., but they’ll usually let you on up to have a quick look.
 Write down everything (title, author, ISBN) and head to a computer.

 You could buy used at the bookstore, and that’s certainly one way to go.
 However, you’re still going to be paying more than if you bought used online.
 It’s not very often that a professor teaches from a new book.
 Most of the time, it’s a book that’s been around for a few years.
 Head to Amazon and you can usually pick the book up for very little (often times for only $.01 with $3.99 shipping), or try others like AbeBooks, ThriftBooks, Alibris, or even Ebay.
 Start early so you can get the cheapest options before your peers snatch them up.
 I promise, these options will help you get through the class and save money in college.

 Worth It?
 Always customize to Your Priorities